‘Dragon Ball Heroes’ Episode 18 Synopsis, Release Date: Gogeta Versus Godslayer Hearts

 However, despite Gogeta’s incredible power, the fusion of Son Goku and Vegeta is only temporary, meaning that they will be needing to beat Super Hearts before their time runs out.
 Super Saiyan Blue Gogeta may be able to match Super Hearts’ power, but his stubborn attitude could prevent him from winning the fight.
 Dragon Ball Heroes Episode 18 is expected to feature Super Hearts using the full power of the Universe Seed

 After showing his power to Son Goku, Vegeta, Trunks, Piccolo, Android 17, Jiren, and Hit, Super Hearts may finally think it is time for him to proceed with his major plan.
-Since the start of Dragon Ball Heroes Universal Conflict arc, Super Hearts revealed that his main goal is to kill all the gods, including Zeno-sama.
+Since the start of Dragon Ball Heroes Universal Conflict arc, Super Hearts has revealed that his main goal is to kill all the gods, including Zeno-sama.